Home > Glossary > Cloudberry Alternatives and Competitors in 2023

 • Server-specific restoring abilities are also available, which eases the possible migration processes.
 Including restoring server images to VMware, Hyper-V or even cloud-based virtual devices based in Azure VM or Amazon EC2.

 Let’s talk about the price of MSP360.
-The product is distributed via one-time fee with several different versions of the product, each of them offering different list of features.
+The product is distributed via a one-time fee with several different versions of the product, each of them offering a different list of features.
 One thing worth mentioning here is that one-time payment for MSP360 does not include the payment for the data you’ll be keeping at the cloud storage service of your choosing.
-There’s also a free version of MSP360 available, but it limits your possible data exchange amounts with the cloud storage service at 200 Gb and has little to no useful features like compression, encryption or community support.
+There’s also a free version of MSP360 available, but it limits your possible data exchange amounts with the cloud storage service at 200 Gb and has almost no key features such as compression, encryption or community support.

-One more trait that MSP360 is known for is its complexity.
-On one hand, MSP360‘s limited flexibility still allows you to interact with a lot of different parameters and makes it easier for you to make everything exactly how you want it to be.
-On the other hand, though, the complexity of the product itself might scare off some of the less knowledgeable users.
-MSP360 tries its best, for sure, but it’s still not as simple and user-friendly as some of the less complex competitors.
+One trait that MSP360 is known for is its complexity.
+On one hand, MSP360‘s limited flexibility allows you to interact with a lot of different parameters and makes it easier for you to orchestrate everything exactly as you would like.
+On the other hand, the complexity of the product itself might scare off some of the less knowledgeable users.
+MSP360 tries to simplify where possible, but it’s still not as user-friendly as some of its less complex competitors.

-When it comes to both cloud-based backup speed and protection in general, it mostly depends on the cloud storage provider you are using.
+When it comes to both cloud-based backup speed and protection in general, it can often depend on the cloud storage provider being used.
 MSP360 itself is capable of working with up to AES 256-bit encryption, but it has to be supported by the cloud storage provider itself for that to work.
 The initial (and overall) backup speed might also differentiate a lot depending on a large number of factors, including physical distance between you and the server in question, your ISP (internet service provider) and the cloud service you chose.

-The last obvious question is the support.
-There is no typical 24/7 available support, but there are a ticket system with a relatively high response speed.
+Another element to take into account is the support service.
+There is no typical 24/7 available support, although there is a ticket system with a reasonably high response speed.
 The community forums are also available, together with the FAQ section of the product itself.

 MSP360 Backup as a whole is quite an interesting service.
-It’s not for everyone, not even remotely so, and it’s missing quite a lot of features that more flexible services are available to provide, largely sacrificing user-friendliness for complexity.
+It’s not for everyone, and it misses quite a lot of features that more flexible services are able to provide, largely sacrificing user-friendliness for complexity.
 Some features that are present in the MSP360 alternatives are the following:

 • Storage space included in the basic service package, since paying per Gb might be a bit pricey for some clients.